fritzlaszlo/gitpushremotepull/README.md

 # Then edit the .env file with your preferred text editor
 ```

-### ⚠️ Important Security Note

-Make sure to add the `.env` file to your `.gitignore` to prevent accidentally committing sensitive credentials to your repository.
+**Note:** ⚠️ Make sure to add the `.env` file to your `.gitignore` to prevent accidentally committing sensitive credentials to your repository.

 ### 2. Make the script executable ✨